On the smoothness of solutions of fully nonlinear second order equations in the plane: Introduction

 where

-The results apply to general uniformly elliptic Bellman-Isaacs equations and even to Bellman equations given by the minimum/maximum of a family of linear operators, for which a general result is not known, except for \cite{CDSS} where $F$ is the minimum of two operators in the plane.\\ It is worth mentioning that there is a counterpart of these results for nonlinear equations in divegence form, whose main model is the $p$-Laplacian.
-An explicit H\"older exponent, depending on $p$, for the regularity of the gradient was proved in \cite{ManfrediIwaniec}: solutions of $p$-harmonic functions in the plane are $C^{1,\alpha}$ with
+The results apply to general uniformly elliptic Bellman-Isaacs equations and even to Bellman equations given by the minimum/maximum of a family of linear operators, for which a general result is not known, except for \cite{CDSS} where $F$ is the minimum of two operators in the plane.\\ It is worth mentioning that there is a counterpart of this theory for nonlinear equations in divegence form, whose main model is the $p$-Laplacian.
+An explicit H\"older exponent, depending on $p$, for the regularity of the gradient of solutions of the $p$-Laplace equation was proved in \cite{ManfrediIwaniec}: solutions of $p$-harmonic functions in the plane are $C^{1,\alpha}$ with

 \textit{Outline}.
 In Section \ref{sec;prel} we recall the notion of uniform ellipticity for \eqref{eqintro}.
 Section \ref{sec;recall} provides a short survey of regularity properties of solutions to equations in divergence and nondivergence form in the plane.
-Section \ref{sec;div} exploits the result for equations in divergence form to prove $C^{2,\alpha}$ and $W^{3,p}$ estimates for fully nonlinear equations, while Section \ref{sec;nondiv} uses the nonvariational regularity theory in the plane to prove $C^{2,\alpha}$ estimates for a different value of $\alpha$.
+Section \ref{sec;div} exploits the result for equations in divergence form to prove $C^{2,\alpha}$ and $W^{3,p}$ estimates for fully nonlinear equations, while the main result in Section \ref{sec;nondiv} uses the nonvariational regularity theory in the plane to prove $C^{2,\alpha}$ estimates for a different value of $\alpha$.